 Projects should be empirical, descriptive, or investigative and directly related to:

-Land value taxation (LVT) implementation or evaluation
+- •Land value taxation (LVT) implementation or evaluation

-Land value dynamics (assessment, capitalization, speculation, development patterns)
+- •Land value dynamics (assessment, capitalization, speculation, development patterns)

-Property tax systems where land plays a central role
+- •Property tax systems where land plays a central role

-Land speculation instances and their impacts
+- •Land speculation instances and their impacts

-Case studies that illuminate land value through data or narrative investigation.
+- •Case studies that illuminate land value through data or narrative investigation

-Illustrative Settings (Non-Exhaustive)
+Illustrative Examples (Non-Exhaustive)

-Other jurisdictions or land contexts of interest
+- •Other jurisdictions of interest

 Advocacy projects will not be funded.